-V. PARENT NOTIFICATION AND PROGRESS MONITORING
+V. PARENT NOTIFICATION AND PROGRESS -MONITORING

 - A. Any time during a grading period that a student is in danger of failing, the teacher must make a documented contact with the parent by speaking with them on the phone, meeting in a conference, or sending written notification.
-[FAC 6A-6.0908] - B. Notification will be in a language or mode of communication understandable by parents/guardians, unless clearly not feasible. - C. The parent/guardian of any student in grades K-3 who exhibits a substantial deficiency in reading will be informed that if the student's reading deficiency is not remediated by the end of grade 3, the student must be retained unless exempt from mandatory retention for Good Cause (See section VIII).
+[FAC 6A-6.0908] - B. Notification will be in a language or mode of communication understandable by parents/guardians, unless clearly not feasible. - C. The parent/guardian of any student in grades K-3 who exhibits a substantial deficiency in reading will be informed that if the student's reading deficiency is not remediated by the end of grade 3, the student must be retained unless exempt from mandatory retention for Ggood Ceause (See section VIII).
 Parents and guardians will be provided strategies to use in helping their child succeed. - D. Schools will provide frequent monitoring of student progress, and upon subsequent evaluation, if the deficiency has not been remediated, the student may be retained.
 Students will continue to receive remedial or supplemental (Tier 2 and/or Tier 3) instruction.
-[FS 1008.25(4)(c)] - E. Annually, the school district will report to parents/guardians in a language they understand, unless clearly not feasible [FAC 6A-6.0908(2)], the following information: - 1. the progress of each student toward achieving state and district expectations for proficiency in reading and mathematics; and - 2. the results on each statewide assessment test; and - 3. the evaluation of each student's progress based upon classroom work, observations, tests, and other relevant information. - F. No promotion or retention decision may be made for any individual student classified as ELL/LEP based solely on a score on any single assessment instrument, whether such assessment instrument is part of the statewide assessment program or of a particular district's formal assessment process.
+[FS 1008.25(4)(c)] - E. Annually, the school district will provide a written report to parents/guardians in a language they understand, unless clearly not feasible [FAC 6A-6.0908(2)], the following information: - 1. the progress of each student toward achieving state and district expectations for proficiency in reading and mathematics; and - 2. the results on each statewide assessment test; and including and NGSSS Assessment for Science Grade 5; and - 3. the evaluation of each student's progress based upon classroom work, observations, tests, district and state assessments, and other relevant information. - F. No promotion or retention decision may be made for any individual student classified as ELL/LEP based solely on a score on any single assessment instrument, whether such assessment instrument is part of the statewide assessment program or of a particular district's formal assessment process.
 A formal retention recommendation regarding an ELL/LEP student may be made through action of an ELL/LEP committee.
 This committee meeting is held prior to Good Cause decision affecting ELL/LEP students.

 VI.
-INSTRUCTIONAL PROGRAM FOR RETENTION YEAR
+INSTRUCTIONAL PROGRAM -FOR RETENTION -YEAR

-- A. If a student's reading deficiency is not remediated by the end of grade 3 as demonstrated on the statewide assessment test in reading for grade 3, the student must be retained unless determined to be exempt for good cause. - B. Students who are retained will be provided an intensive program that is different from the previous year's program which can include, but not limited to adapting to a student's learning style, change in teacher, change in delivery models, or other assistance.
+- A. If a student's reading deficiency is not remediated by the end of grade 3 as demonstrated on the statewide assessment test in reading for grade 3, the student must be retained unless determined to be exempt for good cause.
+Students who are retained will be provided an intensive program that is different from the previous year's program which can include, but not limited to adapting to a student's learning style, change in teacher, change in delivery models, or other assistance. - B. If a student's reading deficiency is not remediated by the end of grade 3 asdemonstrated on the statewide assessment test in reading for grade 3, the student mustbe retained unless determined to be exempt for good cause.Students who are retained will be provided an intensive program that is different from the previous year's program which can include, but not limited to adapting to a student's learning style, change in teacher, change in delivery models, or other assistance.